ShitaoTang/Information-Retrive/README.md

 ```
 make crawl
 ```
 Whether you can download all the web-pages depends on your network status (please ensure you can access Wikipedia at least).
 If failed, you can modify `Clawer_cn.start_url` in `main.py` to any other Chinese word's Wikipedia URL.
-Generally speaking, web-pages from ietf.org are generally accessible without network connection errors.At least I haven't had a 404 Not found.
+Generally speaking, web-pages from ietf.org are generally accessible without network connection errors.
+At least I haven't had a 404 Not found.

 This process may take between 3 to 10 minutes. **During this time, you might consider taking a short break and enjoying the scenery.
 Perhaps there's a gentle breeze, a beautiful sunset, or an evening glow waiting for you.**

-After the crawling process is complete, you can see a folder `downloaded/` is generated.
+After the crawling process is complete, you can see a new folder `downloaded/` is generated.
 Then running this to process the downloaded documents and web-pages:
 ```
 make run
 ```